Positive feedback: In chemistry

 If a chemical reaction causes the release of heat, and the reaction itself happens faster at higher temperatures, then there is a high likelihood of positive feedback.
 If the heat produced is not removed from the reactants fast enough, thermal runaway can occur and very quickly lead to a chemical explosion.

 In conservation

 Many wildlife are hunted for their parts which can be quite valuable.
 The closer to extinction that targeted species become, the higher the price there is on their parts.
-This is an example of positive feedback.